t3lesph0re/t3lesph0re.github.io/_posts/2025-10-14-htb_chatterbox.md

 # intro

-The goal of this post to provide an updated version of Hack The Boxes machine, [Chatterbox](https://app.hackthebox.com/machines/123) (I am not sure if any one else has made a similar post but more than one doesn't hurt).
+The goal of this post is to provide an updated version of Hack The Box's machine, [Chatterbox](https://app.hackthebox.com/machines/123) (I am not sure if any one else has made a similar post but more than one doesn't hurt).

 There where a few trouble areas when doing this machine so my goal is to help anyone who may have ran into similar issues themsleves.
-I followed [0xdf's](https://0xdf.gitlab.io/2018/06/18/htb-chatterbox.html) walkthrough and there seems to be seem dated steps that could be updated.
+I followed [0xdf's](https://0xdf.gitlab.io/2018/06/18/htb-chatterbox.html) walkthrough and there seems to be some dated steps that could be updated.
 I intend to correct these dated issues with this post.

 Let's dive in!